 *Test scores are waived for students completing Level 112 of ELS's English for Academic Purposes program.

 Any student who does not meet the above criteria will be evaluated by the Admissions Committee for closer examination.
 Admission conditions and/or course recommendations will be determined on an individual basis by the Committee.

 Admission to the RN to BSN Program

 Applicants to the RN to BSN program must meet the following admission criteria:

-- Complete a background check done by a third party company selected by the Department of Nursing.
+- Complete a background check done by a third party company selected by the Martin-Herold College of Nursing & Health.
 Any concerns will require a meeting with the program director.

-- Show proof of current certification for Basic Cardiac Life Support (BCLS) from the American Heart Association.
+- Show proof of current certification for Basic Cardiac Life Support (BCLS).

 - Show proof of health insurance coverage.

-- Show proof of nursing liability insurance coverage (beyond what is provided by your employer).
+- Show proof of nursing liability insurance coverage (beyond coverage provided by your employer).